Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates

 \subsection{Target distribution and collective variable}

 We begin this section by outlining the sampling problem at hand.
-Our goal is to sample from the Boltzmann--Gibbs probability measure over positions $q\in\mathbb{R}^d$ of dimension $d$, with the energy function $V:\mathbb{R}^d\rightarrow\mathbb{R}$, the inverse temperature $\beta=(k_BT)^{-1} > 0$ and the normalizing constant $Z_q$.
-Let us assume that a collective variable (CV) $\xi:\mathbb{R}^d \rightarrow \mathbb{R}^\ell$ with $\ell<d$ has been identified and we have a `good' sampler $\rho$ to propose moves in CV space.
+Our goal is to sample from the Boltzmann--Gibbs probability measure over positions $q\in\mathbb{R}^d$ of dimension $d$, with the energy function $V:\mathbb{R}^d\rightarrow\mathbb{R}$, the inverse temperature $\beta=(k_BT)^{-1} > 0$ and the normalizing constant $\mathcal{Z}_q$.
+Let us assume that a collective variable (CV) $\xi:\mathbb{R}^d \rightarrow \mathbb{R}^\ell$ with $\ell<d$ has been identified and we have a `good' sampler $\rho$ (close to the target distribution in CV space) to propose moves in CV space.
 As mentioned in the introduction, the question of how to use these two ingredients to construct an unbiased MCMC sampler in the full space $\mathbb{R}^d$ has previously been addressed in literature\cite{athenesComputationChemicalPotential2002,nilmeier2011nonequilibrium,chen_enhanced_2015,chen2015generalized,neal2005taking}, but it is not obvious how to employ these schemes if the map $\xi$ is non-linear.
 Notably, the geometry of the level sets $\Sigma(z)$ defined as

 must be taken into consideration.
 We present an algorithm which explicitly treats the case of a non-linear CV in the following section.
 Much of the notation throughout this paper is based on Refs.~\onlinecite{lelievre-rousset-stoltz-book-10,lelievre_langevin_2012} and we refer the reader to those for an in-depth introduction on the mathematical concepts used here.